 Single parenting is hard.
 But you don't have to tell the Jamaica Plain Northeast neighborhood about it; they already know.
 20.8% of this neighborhood's households are run by single mothers, which is a higher concentration than NeighborhoodScout found in 97.5% of American neighborhoods.
 Further NeighborhoodScout research showed strong statistical correlations among high rates of children living in single parent households, and neighborhood crime, particularly violent crime, neighborhood poverty, and, importantly, the percentage of low weight births and rates of infant mortality.

-In addition, one of the unique characteristics of the Jamaica Plain Northeast neighborhood revealed by analysis is that the per capita income of residents here is lower than that found in 95.3% of the neighborhoods in America.
+In addition, the Jamaica Plain Northeast neighborhood stands out for having an average per capita income lower than 95.3% of the neighborhoods in the United States.

 The Jamaica Plain Northeast neighborhood is very densely populated compared to most U.S. neighborhoods.
 In fact, with 33,724 persons per square mile in the neighborhood, it is more packed with people than 97.4% of the nation's neighborhoods.
 Even if you drive or take transit to your place of employment, many people enjoy being able to walk in their neighborhood.
 What many people don't realize is that most of America's premier vacation locations are also very walkable.
 The Jamaica Plain Northeast neighborhood is among the top 5% of American neighborhoods in terms of walkability.